keebio/keebio-docs/iris-build-guide.md

 Set the Pro Micro through the pins, making sure RAW and TX0 are aligned properly with the markings on the PCB.
 The orientation on both PCBs is different.
 (Left half shown here):
 ![](https://i.imgur.com/IMDAm28.jpg)

-{% hint style='danger' %}
-MYTH: Keys will be reversed if the Pro Micro is reversed
+!> MYTH: Keys will be reversed if the Pro Micro is reversed
 TRUTH: **This is totally not the case, so pay attention!** Soldering the Pro Micro on backwards will short VCC and Reset together, preventing you from flashing.
 Even if flashed beforehand, it will do nothing meaningful in this orientation.
-{% endhint %}

 Right half:![](https://i.imgur.com/2KMFIE4.jpg?1)